Vyral/jim-black/_posts/2019-03-04-individual-agents-vs--real-estate-teams-which-is-best.md

 There is a huge difference between hiring a team of agents to sell your home as opposed to working with a solo Realtor.

-Take the Jim Black Group, for example. **We’ve got a team of nine experienced professionals all working on behalf of you, our clients, to best serve your needs.** By working collaboratively, we’re each able to focus on our strength, while simultaneously ensuring that someone is always available to help you.
-In short, by hiring us you get nine agents for the price of one.
+Take the Jim Black Group, for example. **We’ve got a team of nine experienced professionals all working on behalf of you, our clients, to best serve your needs.** By working collaboratively, we’re each able to focus on our strengths while simultaneously ensuring that someone is always available to help you.
+In short, by hiring us, you get nine agents for the price of one.

 Not only do we have team members solely focused on the sale of your home, but we also have a photographer, a stager, a transaction coordinator, and a marketing manager—all working together to make sure your listing experience is smooth and successful.